KRATOS-SK/DistributedProgramming_Multi-PlayerRacingGame/README.md

 #### Part 1: Design your karts (Completed)
 #### Part 2: Develop the racetrack and build the game to work in a single console with different controls for each car (Completed)
-#### Part 3: Develop the ability to race the karts on two different workstations or two different interations of the game client console (In Progress - Completion on or before 5 April 2022)
+#### Part 3: Develop the ability to race the karts on two different workstations or two different interations of the game client console (Completed)